JBZoo/CSV-Blueprint/README.md

   validate:csv [options]

 Options:
   -c, --csv=CSV                                Path(s) to validate.
                                                You can specify path in which CSV files will be searched (max depth is 10).
                                                Feel free to use glob pattrens.
 Usage examples:
                                                /full/path/file.csv, p/file.csv, p/*.csv, p/**/*.csv, p/**/name-*.csv, **/*.csv, etc. (multiple values allowed)
   -s, --schema=SCHEMA                          Schema filepath.
                                                It can be a YAML, JSON or PHP.
 See examples on GitHub.
   -r, --report=REPORT                          Report output format.
 Available options:
                                                text, table, github, gitlab, teamcity, junit [default: "table"] -Q, --quick[=QUICK]                          Immediately terminate the check at the first error found.
                                                Of course it will speed up the check, but you will get only 1 message out of many.
                                                If any error is detected, the utility will return a non-zero exit code.
+                                               Empty value or "yes" will be treated as "true". [default: "no"] -S, --skip-schema-check[=SKIP-SCHEMA-CHECK]  Skip schema validation.
+                                               If you are sure that the schema is correct, you can skip this check.
                                                Empty value or "yes" will be treated as "true". [default: "no"] --no-progress                            Disable progress bar animation for logs.
 It will be used only for text output format.
       --mute-errors                            Mute any sort of errors.
 So exit code will be always "0" (if it's possible).
                                                It has major priority then --non-zero-on-error.
 It's on your own risk!
       --stdout-only                            For any errors messages application will use StdOut instead of StdErr.
 It's on your own risk!
       --non-zero-on-error                      None-zero exit code on any StdErr message.
       --timestamp                              Show timestamp at the beginning of each message.It will be used only for text output format.
       --profile                                Display timing and memory usage information.
       --output-mode=OUTPUT-MODE                Output format.
 Available options:
                                                text - Default text output format, userfriendly and easy to read. cron - Shortcut for crontab.
 It's basically focused on human-readable logs output.
                                                It's combination of --timestamp --profile --stdout-only --no-progress -vv. logstash - Logstash output format, for integration with ELK stack.
                                                 [default: "text"]
       --cron                                   Alias for --output-mode=cron.
 Deprecated!
   -h, --help                                   Display help for the given command.
 When no command is given display help for the list command
   -q, --quiet                                  Do not output any message -V, --version                                Display this application version
       --ansi|--no-ansi                         Force (or disable --no-ansi) ANSI output -n, --no-interaction                         Do not ask any interactive question -v|vv|vvv, --verbose                         Increase the verbosity of messages: 1 for normal output, 2 for more verbose output and 3 for debug

 ```
 <!-- /validate-csv-help -->